Spanwise Control Authority of Synthetic Jets on a Stalled Airfoil: Results

-To further investigate the stability of the controlled flow at the two actuation frequencies, a sectional flow visualization at the trailing edge is presented in Fig.~\ref{fig:laser_smoke}.
-The illuminated smoke in the images highlight the shear layer boundary across the span.
+To further investigate the stability of the controlled flow at the two actuation frequencies, sectional flow visualizations at the trailing edge are presented in Fig.~\ref{fig:laser_smoke}.
+The illuminated smoke in the images highlights the shear layer boundary across the span.
 In the baseline case (Fig.~\ref{fig:laser_smoke_baseline}), the boundary layer at the trailing edge is large and highly unsteady as evidenced by the bar of diffuse smoke centered at $y/c=0.35$.
 The visualizations of the control cases reveal an effective control length of approximately 0.4$c$, centered about the midspan, where the streaklines are dense and near to the airfoil surface.
 However, beyond $\pm$0.2$c$, diffuse smoke is observed, extending higher above the airfoil surface, indicating unsteady shear layer behavior and the breakdown of flow control.
-These results are in agreement with previous flow visualizations~\cite{Machado2023} which showed that the control breaks down between $z/c=0.17$ and $z/c=0.33$.
+These results are in agreement with previous flow visualizations~\cite{Machado2024} which showed that the control breaks down between $z/c=0.17$ and $z/c=0.33$.
 The spanwise control authority of the SJA array is discussed further in Section~\ref{sec:spanwise}.
 In the low-frequency control case (Fig.~\ref{fig:laser_smoke_F1}), a somewhat unsteady shear layer is observed as the smoke varies in the $y$ position during the exposure of the image.
 In contrast, a much tighter spread of smoke is observed for the high-frequency control case (Fig.~\ref{fig:laser_smoke_F11}), indicating that the shear layer thickness is more constant.
 These differences are most prominent at the edges of the effective control region at $\pm$0.2$c$.
+This result suggests that high-frequency actuation results in a steadier shear layer, and thus a steadier lift force, which is in agreement with the analysis of the surface pressure distributions.